 The BFC strives mightily to keep fencing affordable, and our membership rates reflect this.
 There are two reasons why our dues are so low: (1) the BFC members who administer the BFC and instruct our new fencers do so for free, and (2) St. Michael’s generously allows us to use its space at very low cost.
 Because we rely on the generosity of St. Michael’s for the use of its space, from time to time we are required to cancel our regular Tuesday session when St. Michael’s is in need of its own space.

-For simplicity’s sake, our dues are paid on a calendar year basis, and are NOT pro-rated.
-As of September, 2019, dues are $175/year per person.
+For simplicity’s sake, our dues are paid on a calendar year basis, and are not prorated.
+As of September, 2023, dues are $175/year per person.

 Where Can I Learn More About Fencing?